DirSwe-Art/RoLA_DirSweArt/Kafka-TIG/Extras_README.md

 InfluxDB Token
 ```

-'send_to_influxdb.py' is a Python script that sends the datapoints from the specified csv files.
+'send_multivariate_dataset_to_influxdb' is a Python script that sends the datapoints from the specified csv file.
-of format 'timestamp', 'value' (Check the file ec2_cpu_utilization_825cc2.csv for reference) to InfluxDB.
+of format 'timestamp', 'value', 'value', 'value', 'value', ....., 'value'  (Check the file multivariate_dataset.csv for reference) to InfluxDB.
-It is meant to only send data for a single dataset at a time.

-The script may need to be changed to work with other datasets.